sg16-unicode/sg16-meetings/README.md

 - PBrett responded that some people assert that raw string literals should effectively copy the byte sequence from the souce input.
 - Corentin disagreed with such an interpretation and noted that conversions are required.
-- Tom presented two possible models for the reversion of *universal-character-name*s (UCNs) in raw string literal during translation phase 5.
+- Tom presented two possible models for the reversion of *universal-character-name*s (UCNs) in raw string literals during translation phase 5.
   - The UCN is reverted to the original source input character and that character is then encoded in the appropriate encoding for the kind of string literal.